aridiosilva/DesignPrinciplesAndPatterns/README.md

 - methods which are easier to reuse, and
 - easier correct.ness proofs using structural induction.

-The point is how any object-oriented program can be transformed to satisfy the Law ?
+The point is *how any object-oriented program can be transformed to satisfy the Law fo Demeter.*

-### Why Should We Obey the Law of Demeter?
+## Why Should We Obey the Law of Demeter?

 There are well-known *abstract concepts* in *Object-Oriented programming*, like **encapsulation**, **cohesion**, and **coupling**, that could be theoretically used to generate *clear designs and good code*.
 While these are all very important concepts, they are just not pragmatic enough to be directly useful for development.
 One has to interpret these concepts, and with that, they become somewhat subjective and start to depend on people’s experience and knowledge.

 The same can be said for other concepts like the *Single Responsibility Principle*, or the *Open/Closed Principle*, etc. These allow a very wide margin for interpretation, so the practicality, the direct usefulness, is therefore diminished.

-The genius of the *Law of Demeter* comes from the succinct and exact definition, which allows for a direct application when writing code, while at the same time almost automatically guaranteeing proper *encapsulation, cohesion, and loose coupling*.
-The authors of the Law managed to take these abstract concepts and distil the essence of them into a clear set of rules that are universally applicable to Object-Oriented code.
+The beauty of the *Law of Demeter* comes from the succinct and exact definition, which allows for a direct application when writing code, while at the same time almost automatically guaranteeing proper *encapsulation, cohesion, and loose coupling*.
+The authors of the Law managed to take these *abstract concepts* and distil the essence of them into a clear *set of rules* that are universally applicable to Object-Oriented coding.

 ### The Law of Demeter

-The Law, in its original form, is stated in the following way:
+The Law, in its *original form*, is stated in the following way:

-> For all classes C, and for all methods M attached to C, all objects to which M sends a message must be instances of classes associated with the following classes:
+> **For all classes C, and for all methods M attached to C, all objects to which M sends a message must be instances of classes associated with the following classes:**
 >
-> 1, The argument classes of M (including C).
+> **1. The argument classes of M (including C). **
-> 2. The instance variable classes of C.
+> **2. The instance variable classes of C.**
 >
-> (Objects created by M, or by functions or methods which M calls, and objects in global variables are considered as arguments of M.)
+> **(Objects created by M, or by functions or methods which M calls, and objects in global variables are considered as arguments of M.)**

 This Law has two primary purposes:

 > 1. **Simplifies modifications in the code**.
-It simplifies the updating of a program when the class dictionary is changed.
+It simplifies the maintenance of a code when the class responsabilities needs to be changed.
 > 2. **Simplifies complexity of programming design**.
 It restricts the number of types the programmer has to be aware of when writing a method.

-The Law of Demeter, when used in coordination with three key constraints, enforces good programming style.
-These constraints require minimizing code duplication, minimizing the number of arguments passed to methods and minimizing the number of methods per class.
+The Law of Demeter minimizes code duplication, minimizes the number of arguments passed to methods and minimizes he number of methods per class.

 ### Considerations about Law of Demeter